Nakano Photography Guide at Cherry Blossom / Sakura

 Setting up a tripod on the bridge is simple, allowing for stable photos of the moving train and surrounding Sakura trees.
 To get the best zoom and catch the details of the cherry blossoms and the train, carry a tele-lens with you.

 There are various photo opportunities, including from the bridge itself, the street level, and the bus terminal.
 Each location provides a distinct perspective on the passing train and the surrounding cherry blossoms.

 Best time: morning light (evening will be in shadow)

 Photospot(s): on the bridge

 Short Info: take a model with you or be patient.
 It took me one hour to get the person perfectly into the shot.

 Cherry blossom season in Tokyo is always a beautiful time for photographers, and one of my favourite places to capture the beauty of these pink blooms is at Nakano’s Katayamaritsu Bridge.
-This bridge provides an excellent vantage point for photographing the cherry blossoms and crossing pedestrians below.
+This bridge provides an excellent vantage point for photographing the Sakura and crossing pedestrians below.

 The greatest time to visit this location is early in the morning, when the light is just right and the crowds aren’t too dense.
 To capture the complete scene, carry a normal or wide-angle lens.
 The juxtaposition of the pink blossoms and the busy street below is simply stunning.

 Best time: morning / evening at low-light conditions